April 5, 2021

 It probably won’t come as a surprise to you if I stated that most applications nowadays use network communication in some way or another.
 From video conferencing calls to online payments, all of these seemingly mundane tasks require the application on your iPhone to interact with a server.
 Keeping the information that is sent over the internet secure is of paramount importance for both businesses and their end-users.

-In this article, we will take a look at the new, simplified way of certificate pinning Apple added to iOS.
+In this article, we will take a look at the new, simplified way of certificate pinning, or SSL pinning, Apple added to iOS.
 We will examine how to use it, tamper with it and make it more secure.
-A quick refresher about how certificate pinning works is provided in Appendix I at the bottom of this blog.
+A quick refresher about how SSL pinning in iOS works is provided in Appendix I at the bottom of this blog.

 How to pin certificates on iOS using Info.plist